Professionalism in your job or internship search

 You are welcome to appeal the deactivation of your Handshake account.
 Please adhere to the timelines outlined below; failure to comply within the stated timeframe may result in permanent deactivation of your Handshake account.
 Account restoration is at the discretion of the director of the office.

-Missed Appointment or Inappropriate Use of Handshake
+Inappropriate Use of Handshake

 Right to Refuse Service